FastTrackOrg/FastTrack/docs/user/intro.md

 ---

 Welcome to the FastTrack user manual.
 This manual will present the tracking software and how to use it.
-Please contact by email at **benjamin.gallois@fasttrack.sh** or chat on [irc](https://webchat.freenode.net/?channels=#fasttrackorg) if you need more information or to signal a bug.
+Please contact by email at **benjamin.gallois@fasttrack.sh** if you need more information or to signal a bug.
 Subscribe to the [mailinglist](https://www.freelists.org/list/fasttrack) to get the FastTrack dev team's last updates.

 FastTrack is a cross-platform application designed to track multiple objects in video recording.
 Stable versions of the software are available for Linux, Mac, and Windows.
 The source code can be downloaded at https://github.com/FastTrackOrg/FastTrack.